New-UCCS/.github/profile/README.md

 Please email [uccs@nolantaft.com] your UCCS email and your GitHub name!
 One of our admins will send you an invite, and you will be notified.

 ## Contributing
-* Once added to the organization you can request to join a team where you can feel free to share your best work!
+* Once added to the organization you can request to join a team based on your major/minor or interested major/minor where you can feel free to share your best work!

 * Please note: documentation is an absolute must.
 Lack of documentation can lead to issues in understanding what your code is for.